codes.surrogates package

 Bases: Module

-Fully connected decoder network that maps the latent representation back to the original output space.
+Fully connected decoder that maps the latent space back to the output.

 forward(x)#